-what are algae?
+what is algae?

 Algae live in water but the human eye can only see them when they are in large concentrated groups - the water will then shimmer with their colour.
 Billions of years ago, algae started the process of photosynthesis (converting sunlight and carbon dioxide into oxygen).
 Over 70% of the oxygen that we breathe today comes from the algae in the oceans.